 Claire Tow Professor of Anthropology, Barnard College and Columbia University

-Paige West joined the faculty at Barnard College and Columbia University in 2001, the year after earning her Ph.D. in cultural and environmental anthropology at Rutgers University.
+Paige West, Director of Columbia University's Center for the study of Social Difference, joined the faculty at Barnard College and Columbia University in 2001, the year after earning her Ph.D. in cultural and environmental anthropology at Rutgers University.
 She is currently The Claire Tow Professor, an endowed chair in Anthropology.
 Dr. West has worked in Papua New Guinea since 1996 and has conducted over 90 months of field-based research in the country.

 Dr. West’s broad scholarly interest is the relationship between societies and their environments.
 More specifically, she has written about the linkages between environmental conservation and international development, the material and symbolic ways in which the natural world is understood and produced, the aesthetics and poetics of human social relations with nature, and the creation of commodities and practices of consumption.